“There is no such thing as a Docker container!”

 Unsharing

-namespace, we can also see that the net
+namespace.
+Immediately, we can see that the net

 # On the host.